 Then it’s time to work out how you’re getting home… Electric car makers strongly advise that you never tow an electric car as the motors remain connected to the wheels and can be damaged by being pulled along.
 Far safer to contact your breakdown service and get them to bring a flatbed truck to take you to a charging point.

 Of course, at Vanarama we’d never recommend treating your electric car in that way.
-And thanks to our Free Public Charging offer, courtesy of the charging experts at Bonnet, you won't have to!
-Using a simple app, EV drivers get access to thousands of public charge points across multiple networks.
-So either way, to find the electric car of your dreams, click her to visit our electric car offers.
+And thanks to our discounted Public Charging offer, courtesy of the charging experts at Bonnet, you won't have to!
+Customers who lease an EV with us can get access to thousands of public charge points across the UK and will receive a 10% discount on all charging sessions activated in the Bonnet app, for the first 12 months of their lease.
+So either way, to find the electric car of your dreams, click here to visit our electric car lease deals.